Goal: Educate current and future decision-makers and stewards to become informed and effective partners in protecting and restoring coastal resources.

 “THANK YOU for inviting me to the summit.
 All of the presentations were excellent and we all learned from each other and made/strengthened great connections.
 I honestly don’t know what more you could ask for in a conference.
 It is clear you are a change agent in NC.
 My hat is off to you and the NC Coast Federation.”

 - Brought at-risk youth to the coast for the first time and showed them what is possible.
 The federation has joined with the Elizabeth City Community Development Corporation to provide at-risk and adjudicated young people with a view of the coast and the training necessary for jobs/careers possible in green infrastructure.

 - Told (and continue to tell) the environmental stories that no longer get covered in the media.
-The federation, recognizing the decline in traditional media coverage of issues affecting the coast, started our own daily news service, the Coastal Review Online (link to archives).
+The federation, recognizing the decline in traditional media coverage of issues affecting the coast, started our own daily news service, the Coastal Review Online.
 Our bona fides: We are a member of the North Carolina Press Association.
 We hire professional reporters to cover issues that matter to the well-being of the coast.

 - Provided a map to the coastal roads less traveled.
 Each year, we publish 100,000 copies of Our Coast, a travel guide with a conscience.
 It takes people off the typical tourist map, into the heart of the real North Carolina coast.
 It also gives some delicious recipes for local seafood and tells you where to get it.

 You can see our education resources and focus areas on this projects map.

 In keeping with our philosophy of showing as well as telling, we have multiple living classrooms where students and community members can experience firsthand the wonder of the coast and what’s being done to protect it, by people just like them.